-How Pippa Middleton and James Matthews Built Their Impressive Empire
+How Pippa Middleton and James Matthews Built Their Impressive Billion-Dollar Empire - E!
+Online

 No sooner had media outlets and fans began praising her sartorial choices, they were ready to trash them, some papers comparing her ensembles to potato sacks and inquiring if she'd "dressed in the dark."

 Their jabs left Pippa gutted, she admitted.
-"I have felt publicly bullied a little bit," she told Matt Lauer during a 2014 Today appearance.
+"I have felt publicly bullied a little bit," she said during a 2014 Today appearance.
 "Because eventually I'm just paving my way and trying to live a life."

 But the overwhelming opinion from those watching from afar was that she wasn't making enough of said existence, her previous work as an event planner for family business Party Pieces, six-figure book deals and pieces for the likes of Vanity Fair riffing on everything from her and Kate's love of tennis to Kim Kardashian's rear, combined with numerous charitable endeavors failing to impress.